 Java exception handling enables your Java applications to handle errors sensibly.
 Exception handling is a very important yet often neglected aspect of writing robust Java applications or components.
 When an error occurs in a Java program it usually results in an exception being thrown.
 How you throw, catch and handle these exception matters.
 There are several different ways to do so.
 Not all are equally efficient and fail safe.

-This trail digs deeper into exception handling in Java.
+This trail (set of articles) digs deeper into exception handling in Java.
 The trail covers various do's and dont's of Java exception handling.
 It also covers a few techniques for efficient and less error prone exception handling.
 Hopefully you can benefit from some of these texts.

 The versions of Java used in this tutorial are Java 6 and Java 7, though most of the techniques here work already from Java 5 and forward.
 Some even from Java 4.